-Crystal Kayiza was raised in Oklahoma and is now a Brooklyn-based documentary filmmaker and 2018 Sundance Ignite Fellow.
-Named one of Filmmaker Magazine’s “25 New Faces of Independent Film,” her work focuses on pursuing more nuanced and diverse storytelling about the African Diaspora.
-She is a recipient of the 2017 Jacob Burns Film Center Woman Filmmaker Fellowship.
+Crystal Kayiza was raised in Oklahoma and is now a Brooklyn-based documentary filmmaker.
+Named one of Filmmaker Magazine’s “25 New Faces of Independent Film,” her work focuses on pursuing more nuanced storytelling about the African Diaspora.
+She is a recipient of the 2017 Jacob Burns Film Center Woman Filmmaker Fellowship and the 2018 Sundance Ignite Fellowship.
 As a Woman Filmmaker Fellow she directed and produced, Edgecombe, a short documentary examining the ways trauma repeats and reinvents itself in a rural Black community in Edgecombe County, North Carolina.
-The film premiered at the 2018 BAMcinemaFest and is an official selection of the 2019 Sundance Film Festival.
+The film premiered at the 2018 BAMcinemaFest and was an official selection of the 2019 Sundance Film Festival.

 After graduating from Ithaca College in 2015 with a degree in Documentary Studies and Production, Crystal spent two years at the ACLU working on racial justice and criminal justice issues.
-Her documentary work and writing has been featured in The Nation, Scalawag Magazine and OkayAfrica.
 She received a Heartland Emmy Award in 2012 for her film All That Remains, which profiles Boley, Oklahoma, one of the nation's last all-Black towns.